djh1997/proj324/docs/index.md

 [random point video](log/IMG_1188.TRIM.MOV)

-After this I set the entire screen to one tint, then changed it when I did this I could see the update "wipe" across the screen.
+After this, the entire screen was set to one tint, then changed to a different tint.
+This meant you could see the update "wipe" across the screen.

-This will cause issues since I am already at the max SPI speed
+This will cause issues since the SPI is already at the max speed.

 ## FoV

 ![image](lcd/fov.svg)

-Field of view(FoV) is the area that you can can see this is normally measured in degrees.
-This means for simple mapping I need the FoV of the camera and LCD to be the same the other issues would be;
+Field of view(FoV) is the area that you can can see.
+It is normally measured in degrees.
+For simple mapping it is required that the FoV of the camera and LCD to be the same.
+Other issues include;

-aspect ratio
+Aspect ratio
 ![image](lcd/aspectration.svg)

-distortion
+Distortion
 ![image](lcd/distortion.png)

 ### LCD